Adibvafa/WangLab-OA/README.md

 ## Dataset

 - Dataset is available here https://paperswithcode.com/dataset/iu-x-ray
-- The annotations are provided in the repo.
+- The annotations are provided in the repo under `results`.
 <br><br>